guoxxiong/guoxxiong/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌱 I'm currently studying the technology related to robots, mainly including Motion Planning, Intelligent Control, Human-Robot Collaboration, VSLAM...
+🔭 I’m currently working on Robotics.
+🌱 I'm willing to learn from anyone.